 Despite its impressive ambience, Hidden Garden offers delicious food for reasonable prices; its best-sellers include bagnet lomo-lomo, longganisa poqui-poqui, sinanglao dinengdeng, and chicken inasal.

 Address: Bulala Vigan City, Katipunan St, Vigan City

 4. Kusina Felicitas

-Order a plate of Pinakbet with Bagnet and a bowl of Pipian na Manok (a sour variation of kare-kare).
-Kusina Felicitas also offers dishes from different parts of the Northern region, including Abra, Ilocos Norte, La Union, and Benguet.
+Order a plate of pinakbet with bagnet and a bowl of pipian na manok (a sour variation of kare-kare) for an indulgent meal.
+Kusina Felicitas also serves dishes from different parts of the northern region, including Abra, Ilocos Norte, La Union, and Benguet.